 Frequently Asked Questions

-What are Janus, Gaia, Hermes, and Sotaria?
+What are Janus, Gaia, Hermes, and Soteria?
 They are four purpose-built AI systems created by Two Red Kites.
 Janus orchestrates development with 19 specialist agents providing parallel code review.
 Gaia handles design with 10 industry-specific patterns and produces working prototypes in days.
 Hermes provides 33 structured marketing workflows for SEO, CRO, and content.
-Sotaria runs three-phase automated security assessments with professional reporting.
+Soteria runs three-phase automated security assessments with professional reporting.

 Where is Two Red Kites based?
 Brisbane, Australia, with a 100% Australian team.
 Over 60% of clients are outside Queensland, serving businesses nationally.